2006Mohith/2006Mohith/README.md

 </div>

 > **Note:** The contribution snake needs the [`platane/snk`](https://github.com/Platane/snk) GitHub Action set up in the `2006Mohith/2006Mohith` repository to generate that SVG automatically — until it's added, that image won't render.
+>
+> **Note:** The Stats, Top Languages, and Activity Graph cards above pull from the free shared instances of `github-readme-stats.vercel.app` and `github-readme-activity-graph.vercel.app`.
+These are used by hundreds of thousands of profiles and regularly hit GitHub's API rate limit, which is what causes the "Failed to retrieve contributions" error — it isn't a bug in this file.
+It usually clears up on its own after some time.
+For a permanent fix, deploy your own free instance of each on Vercel using your own GitHub token (fork [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats) and [Ashutosh00710/github-readme-activity-graph](https://github.com/Ashutosh00710/github-readme-activity-graph), then swap the URLs above for your deployment's domain).

 ---